Visit Fine Woodworking

 panic-type switch

 The router table will be perfectly content sitting on its toe-kick, however if you made it from particleboard then you'll have to take care when moving it around.
 Particleboard isn't too strong on the edge and will be susceptible to chipping out when it's moved across the floor.
 I overcame that obstacle, once again, by going shopping at my favorite mall.
 I liberated some steel supports that are commonly found on commercial kitchen appliances (you know the ones - they're about 5" long, have a height adjustment and have a bolt stud at the other end that screws on and they're tapered?).
-I welded a nut onto a steel plate and screwed it onto bottom of the carcass then attached the legs.
+I welded a nut onto a steel plate and screwed it onto bottom of the carcase then attached the legs.
 After they were attached, the toe-kick ended up being elevated about 1/2" off the floor, providing a nice shadow line and hiding the existence of the legs.

 The drawer fronts and doors are 1/2" overlay.
 This means that they are 1" wider and taller than the actual drawer or door opening in the face frame.